operator-framework/operator-sdk/website/content/en/docs/contribution-guidelines/releasing.md

 #### 0. Lock down release branches on GitHub

-Lock down the `v1.3.x` branch to prevent further merges/commits.
+1. Lock down the `v1.3.x` branch to prevent further commits before the release completes:

-To do this, edit the `Branch protection rules`: https://github.com/operator-framework/operator-sdk/settings/branches
+  1. Go to `Settings -> Branches` in the SDK repo.

-- click `Edit` on the `v.*` branch rule.
+  1. Under `Branch protection rules`, click `Edit` on the `v*.` branch rule.
-- In section `Protect matching branches` of the `Rule settings` box, set "Required approving reviewers" to `6`.
+  1. In section `Protect matching branches` of the `Rule settings` box, increase the number of required approving reviewers to `6`.

 #### 1. Branch